parallel tasks¶

 By default the contents of the array are interpreted as references to other tasks (actually an inline ref task).
 However, this behaviour can be altered by setting the default_item_type option locally on the parallel task.

-Subtask outputs are streamed to the console as they arrive with a prefix identifying the task.
+Subtask outputs are forwarded to the console with a prefix identifying the task, in either streaming or buffered mode.

 Available task options¶